billhanyu/hypothetical-meals/apidoc/formula.md

 {% method %}
 ## POST '/formulas'

 This adds formulas to the database.
+Only admins can add.

 {% sample lang="js" %}
 ```js